 The Group manages this risk by ensuring that its assets and liabilities are matched in terms of maturities as much as is practicable.
-However, the Bank ought to manage its net interest spread by investing funds in a portfolio of assets with a longer term than the liabilities funding them (therefore giving rise a negative maturity gap position).
+However, the Bank ought to manage its net interest spread by investing funds in a portfolio of assets with a longer term than the liabilities funding them (therefore giving rise to a negative maturity gap position).
 To mitigate exposures arising in this respect, the Bank holds significant liquid assets in the form of Malta Government treasury bills, money market placements and other short-term instruments for managing liquidity risk to support payment obligations and contingent funding in a stressed market environment.

-The Bank's advances-to-deposit ratio of 47.0% (2014: 55.5%) at the end of the reporting period reflects management's prudent stance in the context of liquidity management.
-Also, the proportion of liquid-assets to short-term liabilities at 31 December 2015 is 76.3% (2014: 71.2%), which is significantly higher than the prudential parameters set by the MFSA.
+The Bank's advances-to-deposit ratio of 47.5% (2015: 47.0%) at the end of the reporting period reflects management's prudent stance in the context of liquidity management.
+Also, the proportion of liquid-assets to short-term liabilities at 31 December 2016 is 68.1% (2015: 76.3%).